Calsjunior/dotfiles/README.md

 └── default/
 ```

-## Notes
+> [!Notes]
-The theme-bridge.sh script runs automatically via Hyprland (exec-once).
-It checks for installed apps, so if you don't use Kitty or Neovim, it will simply skip them and just sync your wallpapers.
+> The theme-bridge.sh script runs automatically via Hyprland (exec-once).
+It checks for installed apps, so if you don't use Kitty or Neovim, it will simply skip them, and just sync your wallpapers to themes and vice versa!

 # Credits
 - Window Manager: [Hyprland](https://github.com/hyprwm/Hyprland)